-For the financial year ended 30 September 2023
+For the financial year ended 30 September 2024

-As at 30 September 2023: Net assets: £122.78 million
+As at 30 September 2024: Net assets: £188.70 million

-Net asset value per share: 79.33 pence
+Net asset value per share: 70.90 pence

-- There was a positive Net asset value ("NAV") total return (including dividends)1 per share of 4.3%. - ➤ Dividends paid/payable in respect of the year total 11.00 pence per share.
-This brings cumulative dividends paid to Shareholders in respect of the past five years to 48.00 pence per share. - ➤ The Company realised investments totalling £9.13 million of cash proceeds and generated net realised gains in the year of £0.41 million. - ➤ £3.34 million was invested into five new companies and two follow-on investments. - 1 Definitions of key terms and alternative performance measures shown above and throughout this report are provided in the Glossary of terms on page 84. - 2 Further details on the share price total return are shown in the Performance section of the Strategic Report on page 8.
+- There was a positive Net asset value ("NAV") total return (including dividends)1 per share of 2.0%. - ➤ Dividends paid/payable in respect of the year total 6.00 pence per share.
+This brings cumulative dividends paid to Shareholders in respect of the past five years to 48.00 pence per share. - ➤ The Company realised one investment generating £3.88 million of cash proceeds. - ➤ £8.96 million was invested into five new companies and seven follow-on investments. - 1 Definitions of key terms and alternative performance measures shown above and throughout this report are provided in the Glossary of terms on page 86. - 2 Further details on the share price total return are shown in the Performance section of the Strategic Report on page 84.